jeremyjang22/leaflet-challenge/README.md

 # leaflet-challenge
-ucb web mapping homewok with leaflet
+ucb web mapping homework with leaflet

 Here, we are taking earthquake data collected by the USGS, and helping them visualize it through the use of Leaflet.
 We are to visualize an earthquake dataset (In this repository, we are using the earthquake data collected from the past week, source: https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_week.geojson) and visualizing it on a map.